Preskočit na obsah

 Detailed assessment

-As per the purpose of the monitoring program, the monitoring facilities of basic monitoring are situated in areas not impacted by human activity which is why ground water shows better quality compared to the facilities of operational monitoring which are designed so as to capture the impact of significant sources of ground water pollution.
+As follows from the purpose of the monitoring program, the basic monitoring observation objects are located in areas unaffected by human activity, therefore the groundwater also shows a better quality compared to the operational monitoring objects designed to capture the action of significant sources of groundwater pollution.

-Assessment of groundwater quality on the territory of Žitný ostrov (2019 - 2020)
+Evaluation of the quality of groundwater in the territory of Žitné ostrov (2021 - 2022)

 Evaluation of the condition of underground water bodies